kubrvk/kubrvk/README.md

 ### `Developer` · `3D Artist` · `Game Creator`

-*Bridging art and engineering — from gameplay systems to character modeling, shipped as a one-person team...*
+*Bridging art and coding — from gameplay systems to character modeling, shipped as a one-person team...*

 ---